 If you’re wondering if your student loan forgiveness is taxable, the short answer is maybe.
-Typically, whenever debt – including student loan debt – is forgiven, cancelled, reduced, or discharged, there could be tax implications.(3) You should always consult your tax expert and visit the U.S. Department of Education’s website for the latest information on student loan forgiveness.
+Typically, whenever debt – including student loan debt – is forgiven, cancelled, reduced, or discharged, there could be tax implications.4 You should always consult your tax expert and visit the US Department of Education’s website for the latest information on student loan forgiveness.

 In the case of student loan forgiveness, the tax implications generally depend on factors like what types of loan(s) you have, your total income, what state you live in, and your state’s tax rates.

-Federal student loan borrowers have several potential paths to forgiveness including Income-Driven Repayment (IDR), Public Service Loan Forgiveness (PSLF), and President Biden’s proposed one-time student loan debt relief initiative of up to $20,000 (pending a ruling by the Supreme Court).
-When student loans are forgiven through any of these programs, it is likely you will receive a cancellation of debt form, known as Tax Form 1099-C.
+Federal student loan borrowers have several potential paths to forgiveness including Income-Driven Repayment (IDR) and Public Service Loan Forgiveness (PSLF).3 When student loans are forgiven through any of these programs, it is likely you will receive a cancellation of debt form, known as Tax Form 1099-C.

-The American Rescue Plan Act (ARPA) of 2021 modified the treatment of student loan forgiveness through 2025.(4) This generally includes federal student loan forgiveness under the following programs:(5)
+The American Rescue Plan Act (ARPA) of 2021 modified the treatment of student loan forgiveness through 2025.1 This generally includes federal student loan forgiveness under the following programs:6

 While ARPA modified federal student loan forgiveness’ federal taxation, state tax laws could still be applicable.
 You should consult your tax advisor regarding state-specific requirements for forgiven student loan debt because some states have opted to follow the ARPA modifications and some have not.
 Visit irs.gov for more information.